 Where parents were expecting the leaders of their schools to come to the table for them, to express their disgust and abhorrence at the events unfolding in their very community, they have been met with the astonishing reality that their school board has left them to fight for themselves.

-After all, DPS’s ineffective use of time and money on an alleged racist pedophile yields a very busy schedule.
+After all, on an alleged racist pedophile yields a very busy schedule.

 When DPS parents and students found that their concerns were not being addressed or taken seriously by their local education officials, a peaceful protest was organized.